cmusv-sc/Practicum2014-Ericsson-Authentication/AuthenticationServer/README.md

 Step 3: Choose an existing server or manually define a new server
         This server can be running locally or by configuring a remote server.
 ```

+#### TroubleShooting for server
+The errors shown in Eclipse console is self-explanatory.
+Authentication result from facial recognition and geo-fence will also be printed in console.